Infantry: At the heart of the action

 - The Royal Regiment of Fusiliers (Armoured Infantry Role)

-- The Royal Anglian Regiment (Light Infantry Role)
+- The Royal Anglian Regiment (Light Role Infantry)

 - The Yorkshire Regiment (Armoured, Mechanised Infantry Roles)

-- The Mercian Regiment (Armoured, Light Infantry Roles)
+- The Mercian Regiment (Armoured, Light Role Infantry)

 - The Royal Welsh (Armoured Infantry Role)

-- The Royal Irish Regiment (Light Infantry Role)
+- The Royal Irish Regiment (Light Role Infantry)

 - The Parachute Regiment (Air assault Role)

-- The Rifles (Light Infantry, Armoured, Mechanised, Specialised Infantry Roles)
+- The Rifles (Light Role Infantry, Armoured, Mechanised, Ranger Infantry Roles)

-- The Royal Gurkha Rifles (Light Infantry Role)
+- The Royal Gurkha Rifles (Light Role Infantry)

 Explore our equipment